hanwenzhu/.DS_Store-parser/README.md

 Since .DS_Store formats are proprietary, there aren't official specifications and current parsers and formats are more or less speculations.

-It's worth saying that a large portion of the .DS_Store appears to be junk.
+It's worth noting that a large portion of the .DS_Store appears to be junk.
 Maybe the OS writes to the places that are convenient and doesn't care about .DS_Store sizes.